 This satisfying chicken and vegetable soup is made with a delicious nod to the traditional bouillabaisse from the south of France.
 Oh, how we love spending days lunching and lounging at our favorite beach club, Nioulargo (click on the name to enjoy the scene) and then heading to Chez Camille, for bouillabaisse made in the time honored traditional fashion.
-Click on the soup name to learn about this famous beach restaurant and a little about the process of making this traditional dish (and to hear a handsome voice speaking French).
+Click on the soup name to learn about this famous beach restaurant and the incredible process of making this traditional dish (and to hear a handsome voice speaking French).

 Do not worry, Splendid ones, this soup recipe offers the pleasures of a bouillabaisse, but it is much easier to make.
 Also, it is made with chicken instead of fish.